therealteddy/.dotfiles/README.md

 Custom configuration I've built over time.

+# Dependencies

+- fortune
+- cowsay
+- lolcat

-## Use
+## How to Use this

-Symlink it to appropiate files
+Symlink everything here to appropiate files in your home directory
 Eg:

     ln -sf .dotfiles/.bashrc ~/.bashrc